potassco/clingo-rs/README.md

 ### Using `derive` macro

-The crate provides a derive macro to help easing the use of rust data types as facts.
+The crate provides a derive macro to help ease the use of rust data types as facts.

 In your `Cargo.toml` add: